electricjones/zindle/README.md

 ```

 ## AI Generation
-One of the primary goals of Zindle is that it is consice, well defined, and simple enough
+One of the primary goals of Zindle is that it is concise, well defined, and simple enough
 that a well-trained Large Language Model can generate the configuration scripts.

 This would allow (eventually) for something like this: